TIBCOSoftware/snappydata/docs/howto.md

 }
 ```

-**To create a row table that is updated based on the streaming data**
+**To create a row table that is updated based on the streaming data**:

 ```
 snsc.sql("create table publisher_bid_counts(publisher string, bidCount int) using row")
 ```

-**To declare a continuous query that is executed on the streaming data**.
-This query returns a number of bids per publisher in one batch.
+**To declare a continuous query that is executed on the streaming data**: This query returns a number of bids per publisher in one batch.

 ```
     val resultStream: SchemaDStream = snsc.registerCQ("select publisher, count(bid) as bidCount from " +
         "adImpressionStream window (duration 1 seconds, slide 1 seconds) group by publisher")
 ```

-**To process that the result of above continuous query to update the row table publisher_bid_counts**
+**To process that the result of above continuous query to update the row table publisher_bid_counts**:

 ```
     // this conf is used to get a connection a JDBC connection